timrockefeller/EECS3221_Porject2/README.md

 interchangeably.
 However, a queue has very specific FIFO functionality, whereas a list does not have such strict insertion and deletion requirements.
 You are likely to find the functionality of a general list to be more suitable when completing this project.

+Processes should be run in the order they appear in the input.
+Processes with equal priorities or burst times should be executed in the order they appear in the input.
+This applies to ties that may arise during SJF, Priority or Priority with round-robin scheduling (see example output below).

 ## Implementation Details
 The file `driver.c` reads in the schedule of tasks, inserts each task into a linked list, and invokes the process